 Overall, the choice between the two methods depends on many factors.
 Such as your familiarity with the tools, the complexity of your tracking requirements, and the resources available to implement and maintain the integration.

 Setting up eCommerce tracking is a complicated configuration.
 So you have to manually custom events that contain lines of code and may vary depending on the scale and objectives of each business.
 Provided that, we always consult our customers to install the extension to save time, effort, and even budget.
 I hope that our article about How To Migrate Universal Analytics To GA4 can give you useful information.

-Besides, BSS Commerce also offers a thorough GA4 Migration service in which you can be assured that your Magento stores are connected and tracking smoothly with this new property.
+Besides, BSS Commerce also offers a thorough Magento Migration service in which you can be assured that your Magento stores are connected and tracking smoothly with this new property.
 You can contact us here for more information.